American Made (film): Release

+Home media

+American Made was released on Digital HD on December 19, 2017, in the United States by Universal Pictures Home Entertainment, and on Ultra HD Blu-ray, Blu-ray and DVD on December 26, 2017, in the United Kingdom and January 2, 2018 in the United States.

 Reception

 Box office

-American Made grossed $51.3 million in the United States and Canada, and $83.6 million in other territories, for a worldwide total of $134.9 million, against a production budget of $50 million.
+American Made grossed $51.3 million in the United States and Canada and $83.6 million in other territories, for a worldwide total of $134.9 million, against a production budget of $50 million.

-In North America, American Made was released alongside the openings of Flatliners and 'Til Death Do Us Part, as well as the wide expansion of Battle of the Sexes, and was projected to gross $12–15 million from 3,023 theaters in its opening weekend.
-It made $960,000 from Thursday night previews, the lowest total by a Cruise-led film in recent years, and $6.1 million on its first day.
+In North America, American Made was released alongside the openings of Flatliners and 'Til Death Do Us Part, as well as the wide expansion of Battle of the Sexes and was projected to gross $12–15 million from 3,023 theaters in its opening weekend.
+It made $960,000 from Thursday night previews, the lowest total by a Cruise-led film in recent years and $6.1 million on its first day.
 Initially, studio estimates had the film opening to $17 million, finishing third at the box office, behind holdovers It ($17.3 million) and Kingsman: The Golden Circle ($17 million).
 The following day, actual results had the film debuting to $16.8 million, with Kingsman beating out It by a gross of $16.93 million to $16.90 million.
 91% of its opening weekend audience was over the age of 25.
 In its second weekend, the film grossed $8.1 million (a drop of 51%), finishing 6th.

 The film was released in 21 countries on August 25, 2017, and grossed a total of $6.1 million over the weekend.
 It finished number one in 11 of the territories, including the UK, where it replaced five-time champ Dunkirk.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 85% based on 273 reviews, with an average rating of 6.95/10.
+On Rotten Tomatoes, the film has an approval rating of 85% based on 267 reviews.
 The site's critical consensus states, "American Made's fast-and-loose attitude with its real-life story mirrors the cavalier – and delightfully watchable – energy Tom Cruise gives off in the leading role."
-On Metacritic the film has a weighted average score of 65 out of 100, based on reviews from 50 critics, indicating "generally favorable reviews".
+On Metacritic the film has a weighted average score of 65 out of 100, based on reviews from 50 critics.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, while PostTrak reported filmgoers gave it a 55% "definite recommend".

 Variety's Guy Lodge wrote: "A sweat-slicked, exhausting but glibly entertaining escapade on its own terms, American Made is more interesting as a showcase for the dateless elasticity of Cruise's star power.
 It feels, for better or worse, like a film he could have made at almost any point in the last 30 years."

 Leslie Felperin of The Hollywood Reporter wrote: "This is yet another hyper-competent, boyishly devil-may-care character that offers Cruise, famous for his derring-do on set, a chance to do his own stunts and fly a plane; it's not a role all that far out of the ageing megastar's wheelhouse."